flashmasta/magicbandreader/README.md

 BACKUP YOUR magicband.py BEFORE UPGRADING so you don't lose you sequences configurations!
 You'll need to migrate any old configurations that were stored in the magicband.py file to the new settings.conf file.

 # New Features in this Fork
+* No need for HDMI sound.
+Use the onboard 3.5mm headphone port.
 * If you scan the same magic band 3 times (after each light sequence has completed) within 60 seconds it will toggle on-and-off the spinning white light.
 The reader will still function as expected when a band is read.
 * If you scan the same magic band 5 times (after each light sequence has completed) within 60 seconds it will start the RPi shutdown process.
 * If you are going to play with the code, turn on and off debug messages by changing the value of DEBUG at the top of the code.